checkly/docs.checklyhq.com/site/content/learn/playwright/_index.md

 ---
-title: Learn Playwright Testing & Automation Framework
+title: Learn How to Test, Monitor, and Automate with Playwright
-displayTitle: Learn Playwright
+displayTitle: Learn How to Test, Monitor, and Automate with Playwright
 description: Learn more about Playwright & monitoring with Checkly.
 Explore how to automate your web with a reliable, programmable monitoring workflow.
 displayDescription:
   Learn more about Playwright & Monitoring with Checkly.
 Explore how to automate your web with a reliable, programmable monitoring workflow.